-Authorization logs must be sent to Blue Shield, at minimum, on a weekly basis in order to ensure timely data processing.
-IPA approvals, denials and partial denials should be delivered together on one file.
-If sent via email, the data MUST be delivered in a file format that is suitable for data processing such as an Excel spreadsheet or delimited fixed width file.
-Please note: Any data file which does not comply to the format, content requirements and/or delivery frequency will be considered out of compliance, rejected by Blue Shield, and returned to the IPA/medical group for correction and resubmission.
+Note: Any data file which does not comply with the format, content requirements and/or delivery frequency will be considered out of compliance, rejected by Blue Shield, and returned to the IPA/medical group for correction and resubmission.

-Hospital Please submit Authorization Log to Blue Shield either immediately prior to, or at the time of a hospital admission, discharge, or transfer for all Blue Shield Dual Special Needs Plan (D-SNP) members.
-SNF Please submit Authorization Log to Blue Shield, if possible, within 48 hours of a SNF admission for all Blue Shield Dual Special Needs Plan (D-SNP) members.
-Please submit Authorization Log to Blue Shield, if possible, in advance or at time of a member's SNF discharge or transfer for all Blue Shield Dual Special Needs Plan (D- SNP) members.
+Hospital Authorization Logs are to be submitted to Blue Shield either immediately prior to, or at the time of a hospital admission, discharge, or transfer for all Blue Shield Dual Special Needs Plan (D-SNP) members.
+SNF Authorization Logs are to be submitted to Blue Shield within 48 hours of a SNF admission for all Blue Shield Dual Special Needs Plan (D-SNP) members.
+Authorization Logs are to be submitted to Blue Shield in advance or at time of a members SNF discharge or transfer for all Blue Shield Dual Special Needs Plan (D-SNP) members.